Diego Porfírio

-Diego Porfírio da Silva (born 1 August 1999), known as Diego Porfírio or just Diego, is a Brazilian footballer who plays as a left back for Coritiba, on loan from Desportivo Aliança.
+Diego Porfírio da Silva (born 1 August 1999), known as Diego Porfírio, is a Brazilian former footballer who played as a left back.

 Club career

 Diego was born in Pindamonhangaba, São Paulo, and was a Taubaté youth graduate.
 After making his senior debut in the 2018 Copa Paulista, he moved to Democrata-GV for the 2020 season.

 In September 2020, Diego was announced at Tupynambás for the Série D. He began the 2021 campaign at Desportivo Aliança, before moving on loan to Série C side Ypiranga-RS on 27 May of that year.

 Diego renewed his loan deal for the 2022 season on 8 December 2021, and was a regular starter during the 2022 Campeonato Gaúcho as his side reached the finals for the first time ever.
 On 4 April 2022, he moved to Série A side Coritiba on loan until April 2023, with a buyout clause.

 Diego made his debut in the top tier of Brazilian football on 29 May 2022, coming on as a late substitute for Guilherme Biro in a 1–0 home win over Botafogo.

+On 28 September 2023, Porfírio was banned from football by the Brazilian Supreme Sports Court (STJD) as result of 2023 Brazilian football match-fixing scandal.